 The costs of migration should increase with the geographic distance between the source and the host country.
 Accordingly, the simplest model of migration would predict that, given skill prices, countries located at a great distance from Spain should be sending more skilled and healthier immigrants.
-I can test this prediction and shed some more light on the role of selection in explaining the health gap in favor of Ecuadorian immigrants.
+Using the origin diversity among immigrants in Spain I can test this prediction and shed more light on the role of selection in explaining the health advantage in favor of children born to Ecuadorians.

-I will mainly focus the comparison on immigrants from Ecuador and Romania.
-The difference in the geographic distance between Spain and these two countries is enormous, however immigrants from those destinations are comparable in many other dimensions.
+I will mainly focus on the comparison with immigrants from Romania.
+The difference in the geographic distance between Spain and the two source countries is enormous, however immigrants from Romania and Ecuador destinations are comparable in many other dimensions.
 First, there are low cultural and linguistic barriers for both groups (i.e. Spanish is the language of Ecuador, and Romanian is a Romance language very close to Spanish).
 Second, while Moroccans were a well established minority group in Spain before 2000, the bulk of Ecuadorians and Romanians arrived between 2000 and 2002.
-Third, the two groups moved to Spain for economic reasons.
-Ecuadorians moved escaping from the economic and financial collapse in 1999.
-Migration from Romania arrived to Spain looking for jobs, as a result of the high unemployment rates after the massive restructurings of state enterprises in the late 1990s (Stan 2009).
+Third, these two groups moved to Spain for economic reasons.
+Ecuadorians moved escaping from the economic and financial collapse in 1999, while immigrants from Romania arrived looking for jobs, as a result of the high unemployment rates after the massive restructurings of state enterprises in the late 1990s (Stan 2009).
 Finally, the Spanish migration law was also relatively lax between Romania and Spain.
-After January 2002 a visa waiver program enabled Romanians to enter as a tourist and stay for 3 months.
-Many overstayed the legal period and became illegal aliens while waiting for an amnesty.
+After January 2002 a visa waiver program enabled